 Seaport students take classes in English, History, Science, Math, Transition, and Vocation.
-Core classes are 40 minutes each with rotations of vocational periods, special classes, Institute or Academic Fair weeks.
+Core classes are 40 minutes each with rotations of field trips, Institutes, or Academic Fair weeks.
 These classes are aligned with the goals and objectives specified by the Massachusetts Curriculum Frameworks.
 These classes prepare students for MCAS exams, and develop tools that can be modified from the classroom and used in life.